-What a difference half of a percentage point makes!
+What a difference half a percentage point makes!

 ($250,000 Loan; No Downpayment)

 Banks use many factors to determine the interest rate on your mortgage.
 The first and most important factor is the underlying market conditions.
 As a homebuyer, you have no control over this factor.
-In short, banks can only borrow money at certain rates which vary on a daily basis.
+In short, banks can only borrow money at certain rates, which vary daily.
 Those costs get passed on to the customer.

 Your credit score is arguably one of the most important factors you can control.
 In general, the higher your credit score, the lower your credit risk, and the greater your ability to secure a lower interest rate.

 Finally, buying discount mortgage points on your loan may allow you to secure a lower interest rate.
 When you buy points, you reduce the interest rate on your loan.
 In effect, you are prepaying a portion of the loan to secure a better interest rate.
 You can generally buy a point at the rate of 1% of your loan.
 So buying a point on a $250,000 mortgage would usually cost $2,500*.
-This payment can be made at closing or it can be rolled into your loan. (*this is an example; different lenders have different rules, so be sure to check with your lender when getting a VA Loan quote or applying for a loan).
+This payment can be made at closing, or it can be rolled into your loan. (*This is an example; different lenders have different rules, so be sure to check with your lender when getting a VA loan quote or when applying for a loan.)

 Be sure to run the numbers to make sure buying points will pay off in the long run.

-How Your Credit Score Impacts The Interest Rate
+How Does Your Credit Score Impact The Interest Rate?

-Finally, we need to address credit scores one more time.
+Finally, we need to address credit scores again.
 We cannot stress enough how important your credit score is when you are getting a loan.
-Your credit score is a direct reflection on how lenders view you as a financial risk.
+Your credit score is a direct reflection of how lenders view you as a financial risk.
 The lower your risk, the more likely you are to get a favorable interest rate.

-Where to Find the Best VA Loan Rates
+Where Can You Find the Best VA Loan Rates?

 The best advice I can offer is to shop around.
 Market conditions change on a daily basis, so the quote you get today may be different from the quote you get tomorrow.
 When I bought our last home, I shopped rates with almost 10 lenders, including some of the larger VA loan providers, as well as some local lenders.

-I ended up using Veterans United for my VA Loan, and their customer service was excellent.
-I highly recommend starting with them for a quote.
+I ended up using Veterans United for my VA loan, and I highly recommend starting with them for a quote.
 But you should also shop around with several companies to ensure you get the best rate for your situation.

 Here are some recommended VA loan providers: